Sumbawa

-Sumbawa is an Indonesian island, located in the middle of the Lesser Sunda Islands chain, with Lombok to the west, Flores to the east, and Sumba further to the southeast.
-Along with Lombok, it forms the province of West Nusa Tenggara, but there have been plans by the Indonesian government to split the island off into a separate province.
+Sumbawa, is an Indonesian island, located in the middle of the Lesser Sunda Islands chain, with Lombok to the west, Flores to the east, and Sumba further to the southeast.
+Along with Lombok, it forms the province of West Nusa Tenggara, but there have been plans (currently held in abeyance) by the Indonesian government to split the island off into a separate province.
 Traditionally, the island is known as the source of sappanwood, as well as honey and sandalwood.
 Its savanna-like climate and vast grasslands are used to breed horses and cattle, as well as to hunt deer.

-Sumbawa has an area (including minor offshore islands) of 15448 km2 (three times the size of Lombok) with a population (at the 2020 Census) of 1,561,461.
-It marks the boundary between the islands to the west, which were influenced by religion and culture spreading from India, and the region to the east that was less influenced.
-In particular this applies to both Hinduism and Islam.
+Sumbawa has an area of 15448 km2 (three times the size of Lombok) with a population (at the 2020 Census) of 1,561,461; the official estimate as at mid-2024 was 1,669,787.
+It marks the boundary between the islands to the west, which were influenced by religion and culture spreading from India, and the region to the east which was less influenced.
+In particular, this applies to both Hinduism and Islam.
+While the name "Sumbawa" is used by outsiders for the whole island, locally the term is only applied to the western half (Sumbawa and West Sumbawa Regencies), while the eastern half is referred to by inhabitants as "Bima" (meaning the city as well as Bima and Dompu Regencies), as the two parts of the island are divided by geography, culture and language.

 Etymology

-Sumbawa is a Portuguese corruption of the locally used name Sambawa (still found as such in Makassarese, cf. also Semawa in the Sumbawa language).
-This name is probably derived from Sanskrit śāmbhawa (शम्भु), meaning 'related to Śambhu (= 'the Benevolent', a name for Shiva)'.
+Sumbawa come from Portuguese Cumbava or Cimbava, assimilated from the locally used name Sambawa (still found as such in Makassarese, cf. also Semawa in the Sumbawa language).
+This name is probably derived from Sanskrit śāmbhawa, meaning 'related to Śambhu (शम्भु 'the Benevolent', a name for Shiva)'.